Woodbine Avenue: Route description

-The southern section in Toronto runs just under 4 km, and begins near Ashbridges Bay on the shore of Lake Ontario, at Lake Shore Boulevard, which ends by curving north to default into Woodbine.
-Woodbine then continues north to O'Connor Drive.
+The southern section in Toronto runs just under 4 km, and begins near Ashbridge's Bay on the shore of Lake Ontario, at Lake Shore Boulevard, which ends by curving north to default into Woodbine.
+This section of Woodbine then continues north and ends at O'Connor Drive.

-The northern section runs from Steeles Avenue at the Toronto-Markham border and extends 55.4 km to the shore of Lake Simcoe, ending at Lake Drive East in Georgina.
+The northern section runs from Steeles Avenue at the Toronto-Markham border and extends 55.4 km to the shore of Lake Simcoe, ending at Lake Drive in Georgina.
 York Region designates this section as York Regional Road 8.
 Woodbine Avenue runs parallel to Highway 404, with the highway's northern terminus branching off it just south of Ravenshoe Road in East Gwillimbury.
 Woodbine in York Region is six lanes wide from Steeles Avenue to Highway 7, and four lanes wide from Highway 7 to north of Elgin Mills Road, passing through the Markham neighbourhoods of Buttonville, Cachet, and Cathedraltown, with a bypass around the preserved former rural community of Victoria Square.
 North of Elgin Mills, Woodbine narrows to a two-lane rural road.

 There is also a short former third section immediately to the north of the Toronto section; cut off by the Taylor-Massey Creek, in the Parkview Hills neighbourhood, which is today named Woodbine Heights Boulevard.
 It runs for four blocks and ends at the East Don Valley of the Don River.

 Union Street in Gormley is a former alignment of Woodbine at Stouffville Road.